 You can count on our family to take care of your family’s vision needs.

 Dr. Lindsay Kamachi was born and raised in New Westminster.
-He earned his Bachelor of Science in Biopsychology at the University of British Columbia in 1984, and his Doctor of Optometry degree at the University of Waterloo in 1988.
-Dr. Kamachi's areas of interest include myopia control, dry eye treatment and management, ocular nutrition, and specialty contact lenses.
+He earned his Bachelor of Science in Biopsychology at the University of British Columbia in 1984 and his Doctor of Optometry degree at the University of Waterloo in 1988.
+Dr. Kamachi's areas of interest include myopia control, dry eye disease, ocular nutrition, and specialty contact lenses.
 Dr. Kamachi can conduct eye examinations in Japanese.

-Dr. Daphne Wong-Kamachi was born and raised in Ottawa and graduated from the University of Waterloo with a Bachelor of Science degree in General Sciences and a Doctor of Optometry degree in 1989.
-Her areas of interest include glaucoma, age-related macular degeneration, and treatment and management of dry eye disease.
+Dr. Daphne Wong-Kamachi was born and raised in Ottawa, and graduated from the University of Waterloo with a Bachelor of Science degree in General Sciences and a Doctor of Optometry degree in 1989.
+Her areas of interest include glaucoma, age-related macular degeneration, and dry eye disease.
 Dr. Wong-Kamachi has a fundamental knowledge of French and Cantonese, and is able to conduct eye examinations in both these languages.